A few squirts of breast milk should do the trick

 Back to putting things on your body… I’m not really a know-it-all in the area of natural skin and hair care, but I do know enough to stick by the saying, ‘if I can find it in my kitchen, then I can put it on my body’.
 Whatever you put on your skin, is literally going to be ‘eaten’ by your skin.
 There are some yucky ingredients in almost all store bought lotions, rash creams and other beauty concoctions, even ones out there for babies!
 Some ingredients, you cannot even pronounce, others have strange numbers attached to strange words, and other ingredients are petroleum derived… ummm… that’s petroleum, like the stuff you put in the fuel tank of your car and is combusted in the engine of your car to make your car go… same stuff is going to be eaten by your skin.
 In fact, the company Johnson and Johnson, who makes many baby shampoos, lotions, oils, etc. uses petroleum as one of their main ingredients.
 Not too long ago, they got in a bit of trouble and will now remove a few of the ‘chemicals in concern’ from their BABY PRODUCTS!
 Cancer causing baby products!
 Great!
 Full story here.
 Not to mention: store bought lotions, creams and oils can also be expensive!
 Even very ‘natural’ skin products have to have some sort of preservative to keep them fresh, and even if they don’t they’re probably very expensive and have a short shelf life.

 So, rather than complain about all the garbage we can go and buy to put on our skin, I will say that a quick trip to the kitchen may actually provide you with all the skin and hair care that you need.
+We all have favourite professional hair products, so why not see if you can recreate some of them?
 A google search for any ‘do it yourself’ beauty product’ and you’re set.
 One day, I was looking up the recipe for a face scrub, and bam!
 Found this!
 There are thousands of blogs, websites and wikis out there that can tell you what you want to find.